rynowak/benchmarks-playground/README.md

 ### Conclusions

-Looking across all of the VM types considered, it seems obvious we should test a CPU / Memory ratio of `1 CPU / 1.0 GiB`, `1 CPU / 2.0 GiB`, `1 CPU / 3.0 GiB`, and `1 CPU / 4.0 GiB`.
-I'm including the `1 / 1.0 GiB` because not every app is the same, if your *budget* is `1 CPU / 2 GiB` (F-series), then some apps will be over budget and some will be under.

-Since we're targeting density scenarios where kubernetes scaling is used, we should cover CPU limit values of `0.5`, `1.0`, `2.0`, `4.0`.
-I'm going to consider anything larger than that to be *too big* for this test - via my own arbitrary criteria.

-Looking at the special properties of the A-series or B-series can help pull out some qualitative conclusions after collecting data.

-note: As a personal note, the CPU / Memory ratios are a bit expectation-shattering for me.
-The standard CPU sizes are more-generous with memory compared to what I expected.
-It's possible that in practice we're not going to see a difference when testing across all of these memory ratios.
+Looking across all of the VM types considered, the CPU / memory ratios range from `1 CPU / 2 GiB` to `1 CPU / 4GiB`.
+Given that we're after density, we want to consider ratios with a lower amount of memory than what's given by a typical VM.
+We're testing oversubscription of CPUs relative to memory.

+Additionally, in these configurations AKS will resevere about 35% for a very small VM, and that percentage will decrease as the size of the VM's memory pool increases.
+So while we also want to oversubscribe based on these ratios we should also be aware that the OS and k8s will take some up as well.

+I'm choosing a range of CPU values from `0.25`, `0.5`, `1.0` since this focuses on oversubscription.
+I'm going choose memory values that roughly correspond to the ratios `1 CPU / .15 GiB`, `1 CPU / .25 GiB`, `1 CPU / .5 GiB`.

 **Combinations to test (CPU x Memory):**

+- `0.25 x 30m`
-- `0.5 x 0.5 GiB`
+- `0.25 x 50m`
-- `0.5 x 1 GiB`
+- `0.25 x 75m`
-- `0.5 x 1.5 GiB`
+- `0.5 x 75m`
-- `0.5 x 2 GiB`
+- `0.5 x 100m`
-- `1.0 x 1 GiB`
+- `0.5 x 200m`
-- `1.0 x 2 GiB`
+- `1.0 x 150m`
-- `1.0 x 3 GiB`
+- `1.0 x 250m`
-- `1.0 x 4 GiB`
+- `1.0 x 500m`
-- `2.0 x 2 GiB`
-- `2.0 x 4 GiB`
-- `2.0 x 6 GiB`
-- `2.0 x 8 GiB`
-- `4.0 x 4 GiB`
-- `4.0 x 8 GiB`
-- `4.0 x 12 GiB`
-- `4.0 x 16 GiB`

 ## How is this tested